Formula 1's greatest drivers. Number 12: Gilles Villeneuve

 In South Africa in 1979, he made up 30 seconds on team-mate Jody Scheckter in 33 laps to win.

 In a practice session at the 1979 US Grand Prix East, run in torrential rain, Scheckter felt sure he must be fastest, so hard had he pushed his car.
-He came back to the Ferrari garage to discover Villeneuve had been faster - by nearly
+He came back to the Ferrari garage to discover Villeneuve had been faster - by nearly 10 seconds a lap.

 The 1980 Monaco Grand Prix was hit by a late shower of rain.
 Villeneuve, driving his uncompetitive Ferrari on slick, dry-weather tyres, was five seconds a lap faster than anyone else.